openxc/openxc-message-format/README.md

       }
     }

+* The `command` must be `diagnostic_request.`
+* The `action` must be included, and must be one of:
+    * `create` - create a new one-off or recurring diagnostic request.
+    * `update` - update an existing request.
+    * `delete` - delete an existing request.
+* The details of the request must be included in the `request` field, using the sub-fields defined below.

+A diagnostic request's `bus`, `id`, `mode` and `pid` (or lack of a `pid`) combine to create a unique key to identify a request.
+These four fields will be referred to as the key of the diagnostic request.
+For example, to create a simple one-time diagnostic request:

+    { "command": "diagnostic_request",
+      "action": "create",
+      "request": {
+          "bus": 1,
+          "id": 1234,
+          "mode": 1,
+          "pid": 5
+        }
+      }
+    }

+Requests are completed after any responses are received (unless `multiple_responses` is set), or the request has timed out after a certain number of seconds.
+After a request is completed, you can re-`create` the same key to make another request.

+Requests with a `frequency` are added as *recurring* requests, e.g. to add the previous example as a recurring request at 1Hz:

+    { "command": "diagnostic_request",
+      "action": "create",
+      "request": {
+          "bus": 1,
+          "id": 1234,
+          "mode": 1,
+          "pid": 5,
+          "frequency": 1
+        }
+      }
+    }

+To cancel a recurring request, send a `cancel` action with the same key, e.g.:

+    { "command": "diagnostic_request",
+      "action": "delete",
+      "request": {
+          "bus": 1,
+          "id": 1234,
+          "mode": 1,
+          "pid": 5
+        }
+      }
+    }

+To update one of the fields of a recurring request, send an `update` action with the same key, plus the field to update.
+For example, to change the frequency of the example request to 2Hz:

+    { "command": "diagnostic_request",
+      "action": "update",
+      "request": {
+          "bus": 1,
+          "id": 1234,
+          "mode": 1,
+          "pid": 5,
+          "frequency": 2
+        }
+      }
+    }

+Simultaneous recurring requests for the same key at different rates (e.g. 1Hz *and* 2Hz) is not supported.
+However, non-recurring ("one-off") requests may exist in parallel with a recurring request for the same key.

 **bus** - the numerical identifier of the CAN bus where this request should be
     sent, most likely 1 or 2 (for a vehicle interface with 2 CAN controllers).